 Cole has initiated projects to diminish racism and foster justice, peace, and environmental awareness.
 She was a co-founder of the Seventh World, an association of biracial couples that created a writing contest for London Ontario K-12 children to promote racial harmony.
 This program has since been implemented in several other communities throughout southwestern Ontario.
 This project and her work to eliminate landmines was referenced in her special feature article, "Peacetime," written for the holiday issue of the Pacific Citizen, the national newspaper published by the Japanese American Citizens League.

 Diana was awarded a grant by the Columbia Basin Trust and the Columbia Kootenay Cultural Alliance for the publication of Sideways: Memoir of a Misfit.
 She holds degrees in music and English literature.

 Cole now resides in Nelson, British Columbia where she has organized forums in support of residential school survivors.
 Her articles about her return to her birthplace were published in the Pacific Citizen, the Nelson Star, and Discover Nikkei website.
 She is a member of the Uphill Writing Group and the Nelson Storytelling Guild.
 She has told the story of the Japanese Latin Americans at the 2015 Kootenay Storytelling Festival.
-She also sits on the steering committee of the Japanese Canadian Museum in Kaslo, BC and is a regular contributor to the Pacific Citizen, the national newspaper of the Japanese American Citizens League.
+She is a regular contributor to the Pacific Citizen, the national newspaper of the Japanese American Citizens League.